domino-team/docs/mini/repeater.md

+*The following content has been depreciated because we have developed repeater manager function which is available in Firmware v2.22 and newer.*

+*Check how to use repeater (station) manager [here](repeater_manager.md)*

 ## One-Radio device problem in Repeater mode

 The mini routers is One-Radio device, which caused a problem in repeater mode.
 When your repeater cannot connect, its own ap will not boot.